 The British Isles, including Jersey, is a rabies-free area.
 There are restrictions in place for the landing of pets within the Bailiwick of Jersey.

-Comprehensive information about travelling with animals both to and from Jersey is available from the States of Jersey website, including:
+Comprehensive information about travelling with animals both to and from Jersey is available from the Government of Jersey website, including:

 Pet Travel Scheme (PETS)